Priority Health vendor/supplier information

 We value our vendors/suppliers as partners

 Thank you for your interest in doing business with Priority Health.
-Our organizational mission is to improve health, inspire hope and save lives.
-We strive to achieve this mission through our values of compassion, collaboration, curiosity and courage.
+Our organizational mission is to improve health, instill humanity and inspire hope.
+We strive to achieve this mission through our values of compassion, collaboration, clarity, curiosity and courage.
 These values are outlined in our standards of conduct, the Code of Excellence.

 As an affiliate of Corewell Health, we place the utmost importance on the observance of the principles of our Code of Excellence and expect all with whom we do business to conduct themselves accordingly.
 Corewell Health is committed to compliance with all laws or regulations relating to all health care programs, including but not limited to the state and federal False Claims Acts, fraud and abuse laws, the Stark regulations, or any other laws pertaining to the organization.

-Priority Health vendors, suppliers and business partners are required to take and adhere to the requirements of two different types of compliance training:
+Priority Health requires vendors, suppliers and business partners to adhere to the requirements of the following compliance related education:

-We recognize that some vendors/suppliers have already made an investment in general compliance and fraud, waste and abuse training for their teams that meet regulatory requirements, and these will be considered sufficient.
-However, those individuals who have physical access or access to our network will be required to take Priority Health general compliance training, fraud, waste and abuse training, DSNP Model of Care, and HIPAA Privacy & Security training, which is deployed annually on an individual basis.
+We recognize some vendors/suppliers have already made an investment in general compliance and Fraud, Waste and Abuse education for their teams, and these will be considered sufficient.
+However, in those cases where individuals have physical access or access to the Priority Health network, these team members will be required to take the Priority Health compliance education, Fraud, Waste and Abuse, DSNP and HIDE Models of Care, and HIPAA Privacy and Security education which is assigned annually.
 Other training may be required, depending on the individual’s role.

 Vendors/suppliers who service the Priority Health Medicare Advantage and Prescription Drug (MAPD) program